Wasserstein contraction and Poincar\'e inequalities for elliptic diffusions at high temperature: Discussion

 \subsubsection{Non-reversible sampling}

 In the context of Markov Chain Monte Carlo algorithms, a question is the following: given a known target probability measure $\mu\propto \exp(-U)$, one would like to find, among all the drifts $b$ such that $\mu$ is invariant for $L= b\cdot \na + \Delta$, the one for which convergence toward equilibrium is the fastest (here for simplicity we fix the diffusion matrix to be the identity), see e.g. \cite{Lelievre2012,MonmarcheGuillinOU,HHS1,HHS2}.
-If the convergence toward equilibrium is quantified in term of the $L^2(\mu)$-norm, then
+If the convergence toward equilibrium is quantified in term\nv{s} of the $L^2(\mu)$-norm, then

 see e.g. Theorem~\ref{Thm:main2}, and moreover this is an equality in the reversible case.
 As a consequence, adding a non-reversible part to the generator $-\na U \cdot\na + \Delta$ can only improve the $L^2$ convergence rate.
-For instance, in the Gaussian case where $U(x) = x\cdot A x$ for some definite positive symmetric matrix $A$, $C_P(\mu)$ is the minimum of the eigenvalues of $A$ while the optimal rate obtained with non-reversible elliptic diffusions is the mean of the eigenvalues of $A$, see \cite{Lelievre2012}.
+For instance, \nv{as already mentioned in Section~\ref{sec1},} in the Gaussian case where $U(x) = x\cdot A x$ for some definite positive symmetric matrix $A$, $C_P(\mu)$ is the minimum of the eigenvalues of $A$ while the optimal rate obtained with non-reversible elliptic diffusions is the mean of the eigenvalues of $A$, see \cite{Lelievre2012}.

-Alternatively, the efficiency of the process can be measured in term of $\mathcal W_2$-contraction (and this leads to the same conclusion for Gaussian processes).
+Alternatively, the efficiency of the process can be measured in term\nv{s} of $\mathcal W_2$-contraction (and this leads to the same conclusion for Gaussian processes).
 Let $\mathcal B$ be the set of drifts $b$ which are $K$-Lipschitz and such that $\mu$ is invariant for $b\cdot \na +\Delta$ (in practice, the Lipschitz constant impacts the stability of the numerical schemes used to discretize \eqref{eq:EDS}, and thus the non-reversible part should not be too large).
-Then, instead of seeing Theorem~\ref{Thm:main2} as a way to obtain a Poincaré inequality from a Wasserstein contraction, here we can use this result to obtain a constraint on $M$ and $\lambda$ such that \eqref{eq:contractW} holds in term of $\mu$, uniformly over $\mathcal B$.
+Then, instead of seeing Theorem~\ref{Thm:main2} as a way to obtain a Poincaré inequality from a Wasserstein contraction, here we can use this result to obtain a constraint on $M$ and $\lambda$ such that \eqref{eq:contractW} holds in term\nv{s} of $\mu$, uniformly over $\mathcal B$.
 Another way to see this is the following: for a fixed $t>0$ (corresponding to a fixed computational budget), what is the smallest $\gamma(t)$ one can obtain such that there exist a drift $b\in\mathcal B$ such that

 where $P_t$ is the semi-group associated to $b$?
 More generally, for a given $b$ and for $s\geqslant 0$, let

 Since $b$ is $K$-Lipschitz, we immediatly obtain from a synchronous coupling that $\gamma(s)\leqslant e^{Ks}$ and, following the proof of Theorem~\ref{Thm:main2}, \eqref{eq:gama} implies that